Screed: How long should you wait before laying your tiles or hardwood flooring?

 Screed drying before tiling or parquet flooring: deadlines by type and thickness, residual moisture thresholds, carbide bomb test, and mistakes to avoid in Belgium.

 The screed has just been laid.
-The tiler calls back to set a date.
-The parquet company is waiting for the green light.
-And you, you're wondering: is it ready or not yet?
+The tiler is calling to set a date.
+The flooring company is waiting for the green light.
+And you're wondering: is it ready or not?

-This is the question we're asked most often on site.
+This is the question we get asked most often on site.
 The honest answer: it depends.
 And getting it wrong can be very costly.
-Here's everything you need to know to avoid making a mistake.
+Here is everything you need to know to avoid making a mistake.

 Screed "drying": what are we really talking about?

-We commonly refer to screed "drying," but this term is technically inaccurate.
-What happens in the first few weeks after laying is primarily a chemical hydration reaction : cement (or anhydrite) reacts with water to form crystals that harden the material.
-It's not simply evaporation.
+We commonly talk about the screed "drying," but this term is technically inaccurate.
+What happens in the first few weeks after installation is primarily a chemical hydration reaction : the cement (or anhydrite) reacts with the water to form crystals that harden the material.
+It is not simply evaporation.

-This nuance explains why the surface may seem dry and hard a few days after laying, while the interior is still laden with moisture.
-And that's precisely where mistakes happen: you see a "dry" surface, you lay the covering, and the mess appears weeks later.
+This nuance explains why the surface may seem dry and hard a few days after installation, while the interior is still full of moisture.
+And that is precisely where mistakes happen: you see a "dry" surface, you install the flooring, and the damage appears weeks later.

-Walkable doesn't mean ready for covering.
+Being walkable does not mean it is ready for flooring.
 These are two very different states.

 Traditional screed (cement): the 1 week per cm rule

-The basic rule: approximately 1 week per centimeter of thickness up to 5 cm, then 2 weeks per additional centimeter beyond that.
-These timelines apply under optimal conditions: 20 °C ambient temperature and relative humidity below 65%.
+The rule of thumb: about 1 week per centimeter of thickness up to 5 cm, then 2 weeks per additional centimeter beyond that.
+These timeframes assume optimal conditions: an ambient temperature of 20°C and relative humidity below 65%.

 Critical point: anhydrite is sensitive to water.
-Prolonged exposure to moisture during the drying phase can irreversibly degrade it.
+Prolonged exposure to moisture during the drying phase can cause irreversible damage.

 Screed typeThicknessWalkableTime before flooring installation